LegradiK/cafe_wifi_flask_bootstrap5/README.md

 python_day62 project

-using: flask, panda, flaskwtf, bootstrap - collection of hiking locations in .cvs file
+using: flask, panda, flaskwtf, bootstrap - collection of hiking locations in .csv file

 Remember:
 1. be in venv environment